As an Amazon Associate we earn from qualifying purchases.

 Ear defenders vary greatly in price.
 While you can’t put a price on your hearing, you want to make sure you’re getting value for money.

 Top-quality electronic ear defenders usually cost over £100, while good passive ear defenders can be bought for less than £50.
-Ear plugs are much cheaper, but as we said earlier, they’re not adequate for shooting.

 Electronic or passive ear defenders?